Office of the Public Defender

 Assistant Public Defender

-Prescott joined OPD after almost nine years with the Public Defender Service for the District of Columbia (PDS).
-At PDS, Prescott defended adults and juveniles accused of the most serious offenses in D.C.
-Superior Court.
-Prescott was a supervisor of the Trial Division, and he served as a Felony One attorney representing clients accused of homicide and other first-degree felonies.
-His trial and litigation experience includes complex forensic and mental health issues and defending children prosecuted as adults.
-Prescott was a member of the PDS Hiring Committee and the Forensic Practice Group, and he was involved in cross division strategic planning.
-Prescott teaches trial advocacy, and he trains on team-based defense, client-centered representation, and sentencing mitigation.
+Assistant Public Defender Prescott Loveland supervises and supports several criminal trial regions in addition to OPD’s collaborative defense programs including the forensic, immigration, and navigator units.
+Prescott joined OPD in 2024 after about nine years with the Public Defender Service for the District of Columbia (PDS).
+At PDS, Prescott represented adults and juveniles in D.C.
+Superior Court and was a supervisor of the PDS Trial Division.
+Prescott was also a member of the PDS Hiring Committee and the Forensic Practice Group, and he was involved in cross division strategic planning.
+Prescott’s trial and litigation experience includes complex forensic and mental health issues and defending children prosecuted as adults.
+Prescott teaches and trains on trial advocacy, sentencing mitigation, team defense, client-centered representation, and trauma-informed practice.

-Prescott is trained in law and social work.
+Prescott is trained in both law and social work.
 He has a JD and MSW from Fordham University.
-In 2015, he was named Fordham Law’s Public Service Valedictorian and he received the law school’s top award for trial advocacy.
+In 2015, he was named Fordham Law’s Public Service Valedictorian, and he received the law school’s top award for trial advocacy.
 At Fordham, Prescott co-founded the Fordham Law Defenders, he was a Stein Scholar for Public Interest Law, and he served as Editor-in-Chief of the Brendan Moore Trial Advocacy Program.

 Prescott was born and raised in New Jersey, and he is a proud father of twins.